knut0815/geoplot/README.rst

 Installation
 ============

 Use pypi to install the latest version.
-It is recommended to install basemap first.
+It is recommended to install basemap and shapely first.
+To install shapely the `GEOS library <https://trac.osgeo.org/geos/>`_ has to be available.
+Go to the `shapely project page <https://pypi.python.org/pypi/Shapely>`_ to learn how to install shapely.

 .. code:: bash